IAFahim/statesmith-skills/README.md

 # StateSmith PlantUML Skill (C#)

 ## Purpose
-Generate PlantUML state machines that compile to clean C# via StateSmith for any C# target (.NET, Unity, console, services).
+Generate PlantUML state machines that compile to clean C# via StateSmith for Unity ECS/DOTS.
+The output is always a `partial struct` (ECS-compatible) unless you explicitly ask for a class.

 ## Core Architecture